ranranrunforit/AI-Infra/model_api_deployment/src/README.md

 5. **Test locally** - Run the server and test with cURL/Postman
 6. **Write unit tests** - Ensure code quality
 7. **Containerize** - Move to Docker phase

----

-## Getting Help

-- Read the TODO comments in each stub file carefully
-- Reference the architecture.md for system design
-- Check official documentation (Flask, PyTorch, etc.)
-- Test each component before moving to the next
-- Use print statements liberally during development
-- Ask for help in office hours if stuck

----

-**Good luck with your implementation!**

-**Document Version:** 1.0
-**Last Updated:** October 2025